vishvAsa/notes/history/homo/sapiens/Aryan/kentum/mediterranian/articles/julian_by_vidal/1_Youth/VI.md

 "Even so.
 We are the same blood, which is what matters.
 That is what binds me to Constantius.
 And you to me.
 We are the chosen of God to do the work of his church on earth."

 At this point an extraordinarily pretty girl slipped quietly into the room.
-Gallus did not acknowledge her presence, so neither dirt I. He continued to talk and drink, while she made love to him in front of me.
+Gallus did not acknowledge her presence, so neither did I. He continued to talk and drink, while she made love to him in front of me.
 I suppose it was the most embarrassing moment of my life.
 I tried not to watch.
 I looked at the ceiling.
 I looked at the floor.
 But my eyes continually strayed back to my brother as he reclined on the couch, hardly moving, as the girl with infinite skill and delicacy served him.

 "Constantius will do anything I ask him.
 That is what blood means.
 He will also listen to his sister, my wife.
 She is the most important woman in the world.
 A perfect wife, a great queen."